 NOTE: Please keep in mind this is a general guideline only based on the FHWA’s MUTCD: your state and/or local jurisdiction may have different school zone design and sign placement standards to meet their unique safety concerns.

-Click on an icon to jump to the corresponding video:
+Click on an icon to jump to the corresponding video/section:

 Coming soon: Download our complete school zone guide